yunusemre002/afstudeerproject/logbook.md

 # 14.05.25
 ## TODO List
 1. User research (e.g. empathy map) ?? not hard just 10 min
-2. Level of Automation ??
+2. AI breakdown Level of Automation ??
-3. AI breakdown
-4. Update the paper prototype (Add feddback icon last page, Add parameter settings 2. page)
+3. Update the paper prototype (Add feddback icon last page, Add parameter settings 2. page)
-5. focuss on iterations and requariments
+4. focuss on iterations and requariments
-6. Run it on 10 images with same color.
+5. Run it on 10 images with same color.

 ## Feedback from Bart
 - Run it on 10 images not just one image it is bias.